jybaro/ACME-employees-pay/README.md

 1. **Pays**: Tests the pay a employee reveices.

 # How to run the program locally
-1. Download or clome the git project locally.
+1. Download or clone the git project locally.
 1. Open the index.html file with a browser.
 1. That's all, you are ready to load your .txt file!
 There are two files already created inside the GitHub project if you want to use them for testing.